 We came back around 2-2:30 without spotting the Tiger but we were not disappointed.
 The jungle safari definitely introduced us to the wild and by experiencing that a feeling is introduced into you, a feeling of respect, for nature and the animals.

 The Amazing End to our Experience at Jim Corbett National Park

 All journeys must come to an end and so did this one.
 I’d like to conclude by mentioning the dive in the pool.
 Just before we had to leave we took a quick dip or say dive into the pool and were doing it continuously till we were called up because we were getting late.
 Typical college kids right?
 It looked like we could never have enough of this Jim Corbett experience.

 Jim Corbett National Park is a place for everyone!
 From the explorers curious to know about the unseen of the wildlife to the people who find serenity in nature.
 I’ve seen kids being excited to see the forest and animals around them and I can say with confidence that you will too.
 Definitely, an experience worth having because one truly indulges when nature hypnotizes.

-What’s to share is that going out so far for the first time, enjoying and making our own moments, playing like kids in the hotel room, on jungle safari and making new friends was an experience that I will never forget.
+What’s to share is that going out so far for the first time, enjoying and making our own moments, playing like kids in the hotel room, on a jungle safari and making new friends was an experience that I will never forget.

 A lonesome tiger behind the bushes.
 Look at those powerful big eyes.
 Photography by Varun Chopra

-A deer spotted at Corbett.
+A deer was spotted at Corbett.
 Photography by Nilotpal Sinha

 A beautiful waterfall inside Jim Corbett.
 Photography by Sumit Kumar